samsquire/ideas4/README.md

 When I have a complicated workflow system, such as temporal.io, it would be nice to see what line of code is being blocked on.

+# 202. Dream laptop

+All hardware begins to feel dated eventually.
+Laptops become old fast.
+Framework and System76 are steps in the right direction.
+Here's what I want out of a portable desktop replacement:

+ * modular ports, similar to the Framework
+ * Powerful cooling
+ * More than 25 watts power usage that throttles down when on battery.
+If I'm on AC power, the computer can scale the power usage.
+The problem is cooling.
+How do you design a laptop case for superior cooling?
+ * I don't mind if it is heavy if it is powerful
+ * Can run Docker natively
+ * Has lots of CPU cores

 # incomplete ideas